ventosae/100-days-of-code/r1-log.md

 ### R1D14
 R1D14 Finished the table header - that was bit difficult.
 But once I'm done with a home page it will be easy to finish the whole website.

+### R1D15
+R1D15 Weeks are much busier then usual so I spent only one hour workin on tablet adaptation

+### R1D16
+R1D16 Was coding at work and manage to make sliders adaptation with CSSWATCH.